-Drought is the most recurring natural disaster in the North American Southwest.
+Drought in the North American Southwest is a recurring phenomenon.
 The knowledge of drought recurrence and severity is crucial for sustainable water resource management in the region.
 Tree-ring reconstructions of climate variables provide valuable indirect evidence of climate variability and elucidate the relationship between large-scale circulation anomalies and the climate in the region.
-Here we have developed a May–July Palmer Drought Severity Index (PDSI) reconstruction from tree ring chronologies of Pseudotsuga menziesii from the Chiricahua Mountains (Southeastern Arizona) for the period 1634–2017 CE.
-The driest period occurred at the beginning of the 21st century (2000–2005), followed by 1666–1670, 1952–1956, and 1729–1734.
+Here we have developed a May–July Palmer Drought Severity Index (PDSI) reconstruction from tree-ring chronologies of Pseudotsuga menziesii from the Chiricahua Mountains (southeastern Arizona) for the period 1634–2017 CE.
+The driest period occurred at the beginning of the 21st Century (2000–2005), followed by 1666–1670, 1952–1956, and 1729–1734.
 Reconstructed PDSI of the Chiricahua Mountains shows a weak correlation with the El Niño-Southern Oscillation, with intermittent influence as previous studies have reported.
-The Pacific Decadal Oscillation accounts for the majority of the variability in the Chiricahua hydroclimate, except for the period from 1860–1950 when the predominant driver is the North Atlantic Oscillation.
+The Pacific Decadal Oscillation accounts for the majority of the variability in the Chiricahua hydroclimate, except for the period from 1860–1950 when the predominant driver was the North Atlantic Oscillation.